Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 What does Oklahoma have in common with a talking horse?
-Mr. Ed, of course!
-For those who don’t remember, Mr. Ed was a black and white television sitcom that ran from 1961 through 1966.
-The show featured a talking horse and his owner, Wilber Post.
-This iconic T.V. show was so popular because it was one of the few ever created by this time that centered on a non-human star.
+Mister Ed, of course!
+For those who don’t remember, Mister Ed was a black and white television sitcom that ran from 1961 through 1966.
+The show featured a talking horse and his owner, Wilbur Post.
+This iconic TV show was so popular because it was one of the few ever created by this time that centered on a non-human star.

-The premise behind the show was that Wilber was the only one who could ever hear the talking horse.
-This made for a large number of comedic situations as people wondered just who Wilber was talking to.
+The premise behind the show was that Wilbur was the only one who could ever hear the talking horse.
+This made for a large number of comedic situations as people wondered just who Wilbur was talking to.

-Mr. Ed initially gained a small cult following, but this blossomed out until people all across the country were talking about the talking horse.
+Mister Ed initially gained a small cult following, and it blossomed until people all across the country were talking about the talking horse.
 Although the series hasn’t seen a new episode in over 50 years, it still remains a huge part of today’s pop culture.

 Mister Ed Comes to Oklahoma

 When Mister Ed finally went off the air, the famous horse moved to a ranch just north of Tahlequah.

 Well, one of the horses anyway.
 Technically, there were two horses that played the famous role.

 Bamboo Harvester appeared as the main character.
 He was an American saddlebred/part-Arabian gelding who was the main on-screen presence.
 Many who visit the Oklahoma site believe that the Mister Ed buried there was the star of the show.
 While this is partially true, the palomino was one of two horses that played Mister Ed.